15 Best Email Marketing Programs (A Full Review)

 The price you see on the tin isn’t always the final price you’ll pay.
 Be on the lookout for hidden costs that can inflate your monthly bill.
 Many platforms charge overage fees if you exceed your plan’s subscriber or sending limits, which can come as an unpleasant surprise.
 Some essential features, like a dedicated IP address for better deliverability or access to premium templates, may also cost extra.
 Before you commit to a platform, read the fine print carefully.
 If anything is unclear, don’t hesitate to book a call with a sales representative to get a complete picture of all potential charges.

-Find Available Promotions and Discounts
+How to Find Promotions and Discounts

 You can often find ways to lower your monthly cost.
 One of the easiest ways to save is by opting for an annual plan instead of paying month-to-month; most companies offer a significant discount, sometimes between 10% and 20%, for paying upfront.
 It’s also worth checking for special promotions for new customers, startups, or non-profit organizations.
 Keep an eye out for seasonal deals around holidays like Black Friday.
 A little research can lead to substantial savings, giving you more room in your budget to invest in other areas of your marketing.
 Check out our current plans to see how you can get started.